Summary: in this tutorial, you will learn how to the MySQL

 When evaluating an expression that has the

-AND operator, MySQL evaluates the remaining parts of the expression until it can determine the result.
+AND operator, MySQL stops evaluating the remaining parts of the expression whenever it can determine the result.
 This function is called short-circuit evaluation.

 SELECT 1 = 0 AND 1 / 0 ;

 1 = 0 AND 1 / 0

-Note that in MySQL, zero is considered as false and non-zero is treated as true.
+Note that in MySQL, zero is considered false and non-zero is treated as true.

 MySQL only evaluates the first part